Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Polk County

 If you are looking for low property tax rates in Iowa, Polk County may not be your best bet.
-The county’s average effective property tax rate is 2.10%, which is the highest rate in the state.
-Unsurprisingly, the state's $4,005 median annual tax payment falls in the top three of Iowa counties.
-The highest property tax rates in the county can be found in Des Moines.
+The county’s effective property tax rate is 1.51%, which is among the highest in the state.
+Unsurprisingly, the county's $4,251 median annual tax payment is also among the highest in Iowa.

 If you have questions about how property taxes can affect your overall financial plans, a financial advisor in Des Moines can help you out.